 MSc.
 (Rhodes) PhD (UKZN)

-Senior Lecturer.
+Associate Professor.
 Craig is interested in a broad range of ecological and evolutionary questions associated with plant pollination biology.
 His PhD. research examines the pollinator driven radiation in the orchid genus Eulophia.
 He is also interested in floral mimicry and deception in non-rewarding orchids, as well as the floral and reproductive biology of the Asclepiadoideae.

 Peter CI and Johnson SD (2009) Reproductive biology of Acrolophia cochlearis (Orchidaceae): Estimating rates of cross-pollination in epidendroid orchids.
 Annals of Botany.
 104(3):573-581